Six stand trial in carbon fraud case in Germany

 In the UK, seven defendants have been charged over suspected VAT fraud in the carbon market.
 A plea and case management hearing is scheduled for October 31, a spokeswoman for HM Revenue and Customs told Reuters on Monday.

-The UK trial was delayed in June due to mounting evidence, which the defence said had become unmanageable in the existing timeframe.
+The UK trial was delayed in June due to mounting evidence, which the defense said had become unmanageable in the existing timeframe.

 (Editing by Nina Chestney, James Jukwey and Jason Neely)